Gjallarbrú

+Gjallarbrui.
+Illustration by Gerhard Munthe, 1904.

 In Norse mythology, Gjallarbrú (lit. "bridge of Gjöll") is a bridge that crosses the river Gjöll, serving as the passage to reach Hel.

-It figures most prominently in Snorri Sturluson's Gylfaginning, in the section of the Baldr myth describing the journey of Hermód to Hel in an attempt to retrieve Baldr.
-After riding nine nights through deep and dark valleys, he comes to the bridge, and there he has a conversation with Módgud, the maiden who guards the bridge.
-She asks Hermód his name and family and informs him that five troops of dead men rode over the bridge the day before, but the bridge shakes no less under him alone and he doesn't resemble the dead.
-When she asks Hermód his mission, he tells her and asks whether Baldr has come that way.
-He has, she replies, and she tells him that the way to Hel lies down and north.
-Snorri adds the detail that the bridge is thatched with glittering gold.
+It figures most prominently in Snorri Sturluson's Gylfaginning, in the section of the Baldr myth that recounts Hermód's journey to Hel in an attempt to retrieve Baldr.
+After riding for nine nights through deep, dark valleys, Hermód reaches the bridge, where he converses with Módgud, the maiden who guards it.
+She asks his name and lineage and informs him that five companies of dead men crossed the bridge the previous day, yet it trembles no more beneath their passage than under his alone, and he does not resemble the dead.

+When she inquires about his purpose, Hermód explains his mission and asks whether Baldr has passed that way.
+She replies that Baldr has indeed come and directs him onward, stating that the road to Hel lies downwards and to the north.
+Snorri adds that the bridge is thatched with glittering gold.